Nominated Candidate for Division J Director

 “As Division Director, your job is to lead and support the Division through the supervision and support of the Area Directors” – Extract from Page 36 of the DLH

 Developing relationships are paramount to helping our Area Leaders, Members and Clubs achieve success.
-I have also reviewed the Division Director Competences, I am comfortable with the Skills, Characteristics, Attributes and Adaptable.
+I have also reviewed the Division Director Competencies.
+I am comfortable with the Skills, Characteristics, Attributes and Adaptable.